Structures and Systems

 The business activities of companies in which we invest must recognize and deal with their possible impact on the environment and society.
 To that end, we strive to understand ESG risks and work on preventative activities.
 We perform risk assessments on ESG in general through the utilization of a checklist and visits and surveys to formulate the necessary measures.
 These are continuously reviewed and improved in the framework of our environmental management system.

-Evaluating ESG Risks of New Investment Projects
+ESG Risk Assessment for New Business Investment Projects

 It is compulsory in new business investment projects for the division making the application to use the ESG Checklist for Investments to evaluate the project in advance (perform due diligence).
 The division making the application looks at whether policies and structures have been established from a perspective of ESG.
 It also looks for the risk of a significant adverse effect on the environment, violation of laws and ordinances, and complaints from stakeholders.
 This checklist consists of 33 check items.
 These include elements of the seven core subjects* in ISO26000 — the CSR international guidelines.